telefonicaid/fiware-IoTAgent-Cplusplus/doc/commands.md

 }
 ```

 If high availability is required, and  "ngsi_url" tag of config.json includes a field "public_ip" where is defined url of load balancer, this url will be used to build "providingApplication".
-Other local ip:port of iotagent will be used.
+Otherwise local ip:port of iotagent will be used.

 ContextBroker will response with a NGSI9 registerContextResponse such as :